NewRelicUniversity/nr-now-labs/index.md

 Under **Set SLI: Configure queries**, New Relic automatically suggest queries to get the total number of checks for the Synethics monitor, and the number of successful checks.
 Select _Success.
 Proportion of successful synthetic checks_, then click _Continue_.

 ## Step 4
 Under **Set SLO: Time window and target percentage**, select the desired time window and target percentage.
-For this lab, select a window of 1 hour and target of 90%, then click _Continue_.
+For this lab, select a window of 1 day and target of 90%, then click _Continue_.

 ## Step 5
 Finally, give your service level a name, such as “[Your initials] Pet Clinic AWS - Success”.
 You may optionally add tags and a description.
 Click _Save_ in the lower right to save your service level.